Psychology

 LASC Categories: QR, QAC, NLL

-Prerequisites: PS 101 with a C- or above, and a passing grade in a college level math, or an Math Placement Test of 3 or higher
+Prerequisites: PS-101 with a C- or above and either a passing grade in a college level math course or a Math Placement Test score of 3 or higher.

 Data tabulation; graphing; measurement of central tendency, variability and correlation; hypothesis testing applied to psychological and sociological data.
 Hand and computer analysis.